In English

 Ricardo Brennand Institute

-There you will find a large “medieval-like” castle, a picture gallery with several works by Frans Post (the first European artist to paint landscapes of the Americas, during the Dutch occupation in Brazil), as well as oils and engravings by other artists, reproductions of famous paintings, tapestries, sculptures, furniture and a large collection of bladed weapons, including swords, daggers, knives and armor.
+Here, you’ll find a grand “medieval-style” castle, a gallery with numerous works by Frans Post (the first European artist to depict American landscapes during the Dutch occupation of Brazil), as well as pieces by other artists, tapestries, sculptures, and furniture.
+There’s also a large collection of bladed weapons, from swords and daggers to armor.

 Address: Alameda Antônio Brennand, s/n – São João – Várzea